MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 Having a baseline for performance without fine-tuning is essential for knowing whether or not fine-tuning improves model performance.
 Fine-tuning with bad data makes the base model worse, but without a baseline, it's hard to detect regressions.

-You might be ready for fine-tuning if:
+Before you begin fine-tuning a model, you need to ensure:

-- You can demonstrate evidence and knowledge of prompt engineering and RAG-based approaches.
+- You can demonstrate evidence and knowledge of using prompt engineering and RAG-based approaches on your LLM.
 - You can share specific experiences and challenges with techniques other than fine-tuning that you tried for your use case.
 - You have quantitative assessments of baseline performance, whenever possible.

-You might not be ready for fine-tuning if:

-- You haven't tested any other techniques.
-- You have insufficient knowledge or understanding of how fine-tuning applies specifically to LLMs.
-- You have no benchmark measurements to assess fine-tuning against.
+- You have a labeled dataset that corresponds with the specific usecase you want to train your LLM.

 ### What data are you going to use for fine-tuning?

 Even with a great use case, fine-tuning is only as good as the quality of the data that you can provide.
 You need to be willing to invest the time and effort to make fine-tuning work.
 Different models require different data volumes, but you often need to be able to provide fairly large quantities of high-quality curated data.
+In supervised fine-tuning, a generic moddel is trained on a topic specific labeled dataset.
+The model with adjust it's parameters to the new data and apply pre-existing knowledge when outputting new content.

 Another important point is that even with high-quality data, if your data isn't in the necessary format for fine-tuning, you'll need to commit engineering resources for the formatting.
 For more information on how to prepare your data for fine-tuning, refer to the [fine-tuning documentation](../../ai-services/openai/how-to/fine-tuning.md?context=/azure/ai-studio/context/context).

 You might be ready for fine-tuning if:

 - You identified a dataset for fine-tuning.
-- Your dataset is in the appropriate format for training.
+- Your dataset is in the appropriate format for training on your existing LLM.
 - You employed some level of curation to ensure dataset quality.

-You might not be ready for fine-tuning if:

-- You haven't identified a dataset yet.
-- The dataset format doesn't match the model that you want to fine-tune.
+- Your training data is in the same format that you want your LLM to output.

 ### How will you measure the quality of your fine-tuned model?

 There isn't a single right answer to this question, but you should have clearly defined goals for what success with fine-tuning looks like.
 Ideally, this effort shouldn't just be qualitative.
 It should include quantitative measures of success, like using a holdout set of data for validation, in addition to user acceptance testing or A/B testing the fine-tuned model against a base model.

 ## Supported models for fine-tuning in Azure AI Studio